jroitgrund/craawler/README.md

   seen URLs because when deduping we don't care whether a URL is https or not.

 * The `nester` takes the flat structure returned by the crawler and turns it into a URL hierarchy.
   The reason for splitting these two steps up is to ensure that the sitemap is breadth-first.
 In other words, each page should be displayed at the shallowest level it can be found, rather than in whatever order it was first found when making all the HTTP requests.

 * The `formatter` builds a nested structure from the crawler output starting from the root URL and uses jade to generate a static HTML report.
-It's only tested with a golden test.
+It's untested because I only included tests I wrote before code but usually I would use a golden test for this.

 ## Lower-level tidbits